Cherreads

 Chapter 10 - Chapter Nine: P.A.C.I.F.I.C

 The two freed men ripped the armor off the fallen guard.
-They didn't move efficiently; they moved with desperate, starved urgency, stripping the gear like men who knew they only had seconds before the world ended again.
+They moved with desperate, starved urgency.
+They stripped the gear like men who knew they only had seconds before the world ended again.

 The big man took it, nodded once, and strapped it on with quick, practiced tugs.
-Within moments, both freed men were armored, picking up discarded crossbows and standing in the patrol positions.
+Within moments, both freed men were armored.
+They picked up discarded crossbows and stepped into patrol positions.

 Will watched them.
-Good soldiers, he filed away.
+Good soldiers, he thought.
 Someone trained them.

-He reached into his belt pouch without thinking.
-Empty.
-He closed it, his fingers finding nothing, and turned his attention back to the camp.
+He reached into his belt pouch out of habit.
+His fingers found nothing.
+He closed the flap and turned his attention back to the camp.

-The unconscious guard, Big Rob, was dragged roughly into the cage.
+The captives dragged the unconscious guard roughly into the cage.

-The captive women immediately closed ranks around him.
-They didn't move with military precision; they moved with fierce, maternal desperation, pulling the children to the back and using their own bodies to shield them from the bars.
+The captive women closed ranks around him immediately.
+They moved with fierce, maternal desperation, pulling the children to the back.
+They used their own bodies to shield the kids from the bars.

 One woman, older than the rest, dark-haired and sharp-eyed, physically steered the group.
 She kept a protective hand clamped onto the nearest child's shoulder.
 She caught Will watching her from the mud.

 Will looked at the cage.
-The terrified kids pressed against their mothers.
-The two battered, starving men standing guard outside.
-It was a logistical nightmare.
-It would slow them down and get them killed.
+Terrified kids pressed against their mothers.
+Two battered, starving men stood guard outside.
+It was a logistical nightmare that would slow them down and get them killed.

 "Okay," Will said.